Making New Year Resolutions a Powerful Reality

 3. Track your progress

-As you embark upon the journey of fulfilling your resolutions in the year, one thing that will really help you fulfill your goals is tracking your progress.
+On the journey of fulfilling your resolutions in the year, what will really help you is tracking your progress.

 You can do this by maintaining a journal where you write down all your resolutions.